Skip to main content

 Trials help us to answer vital questions, such as:

-• Is the new intervention safe?
+• Is an intervention safe?

 • Does an intervention work?